 Brisbane set to be named 2032 Olympics host next month

-The Australian city's victory already looked certain after it was put on the fast track in February by being named the preferred candidate without a formal opponent.
+The Australian city's victory already appeared certain after the IOC put it on the fast track in February by being named the preferred candidate without a formal opponent.

-Around 100 IOC members will meet in Tokyo two days ahead of the games' opening ceremony.

-Though Bach said the outcome was “in the hands” of the members, they typically rubber stamp all recommendations coming from the leadership.
+Though Bach said the outcome was “in the hands” of the members — around 100 will meet two days ahead of the Tokyo opening ceremony — they typically rubber stamp all recommendations coming from the leadership.

 Bach praised Australia as a sport-loving country with strong support from layers of government in the city of Brisbane, the state of Queensland and federal level.